MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M06Lab01_Sequences.md

 14. The opportunity pipeline view will update to reflect the new opportunity close date (the circle representing 2 Cafe Duo Machines for Fabrikam will move to the right).

-NEW LAB

 ## Exercise 3.2: Create a sequence for a low-grade lead

 One of the sellers on your team has expressed difficulty making contact with a lead.
 You want to help coach them on effective ways to improve their relationship with the customer and nurture the deal to a successful close.
-You suggest three ways to help the seller:
+You suggest two ways to help the seller:

 1) Create a sequence and add it to the seller's lead record to help the seller follow clear steps
 2) Monitor key performance metrics like relationship health score and predictive lead scoring